jarmar/DATX02-15-29-report/Individual documents/johan-w/personallog_JohanW.md

   * F: 8h Code generator implementation.
 Nothing special to report, just fixes corrections and testing.
   * S: -
   * S: 6h Code generator implementation.
 Reworked the EApp and ECall implementations.
 Seems to compile nested function calls correctly now.

+* LV8: TBD
+  * M: 7h Code generator implementation.
+Added a renaming step just before code gen which reworks EApps and ECalls to a more "compileable" format for the codegen to use.